Graphical user interface: Components

 A GUI uses a combination of technologies and devices to provide a platform that users can interact with, for the tasks of gathering and producing information.

 A series of elements conforming a visual language have evolved to represent information stored in computers.
 This makes it easier for people with few computer skills to work with and use computer software.
 The most common combination of such elements in GUIs is the windows, icons, text fields, canvases, menus, pointer (WIMP) paradigm, especially in personal computers.

 The WIMP style of interaction uses a virtual input device to represent the position of a pointing device's interface, most often a mouse, and presents information organized in windows and represented with icons.
 Available commands are compiled together in menus, and actions are performed making gestures with the pointing device.
 A window manager facilitates the interactions between windows, applications, and the windowing system.
 The windowing system handles hardware devices such as pointing devices, graphics hardware, and positioning of the pointer.

 In personal computers, all these elements are modeled through a desktop metaphor to produce a simulation called a desktop environment in which the display represents a desktop, on which documents and folders of documents can be placed.
 Window managers and other software combine to simulate the desktop environment with varying degrees of realism.

 Entries may appear in a list to make space for text and details, or in a grid for compactness and larger icons with little space underneath for text.
-Variations inbetween exist, such as a list with multiple columns of items and a grid of items with rows of text extending sideways from the icon.
+Variations in between exist, such as a list with multiple columns of items and a grid of items with rows of text extending sideways from the icon.

 Multi-row and multi-column layouts commonly found on the web are "shelf" and "waterfall".
 The former is found on image search engines, where images appear with a fixed height but variable length, and is typically implemented with the CSS property and parameter display: inline-block;.
-A waterfall layout found on Imgur and Tweetdeck with fixed width but variable height per item is usually implemented by specifying column-width:.
+A waterfall layout found on Imgur and TweetDeck with fixed width but variable height per item is usually implemented by specifying column-width:.